PearlMarketing/the-good-brow/src/components/sections/Policies/index.md

 heals and retains pigment, skin type etc.).
 There is absolutely no guarantee with healed results.

-A credit card is required on file to book a Microblading appointment.
+A credit card is required on file to book a tattoo appointment.
 As these appointments take considerable time, I require 48 hours of notice to reschedule an appointment.
-Cancellations with less than 48 hours notice will be charged a $50 fee.
+Cancellations with less than 48 hours notice will be charged half of the cost of the service.
 If you cancel with less than 24 hours notice the full deposit will be automatically forfeited.

-\
-All appointments require a $100 deposit prior to booking.
-Deposits are non-refundable but transferable to re-schedule an appointment if the 48 hours notice is given.
-The amount is deducted from the final cost, which is due the day of your service.

 I accept all major credit cards.
 I do not offer any refunds.

 Please contact me if you are not able to make your appointment or if you are running late.
 I understand last minuite circumstances happen and I will do my best to accommodate you.
-Being more than 15 minutes late may result in a forfeit of your deposit and re-scheduling of your appointment.
+Being more than 15 minutes late may result in a deposit and re-scheduling of your appointment.

 NO SHOW APPOINTMENTS: The deposit will be forfeited if the client